Nappy rash

 • Mouth for thrush

-• Weight, length and head circumference and plot over time
+• Weight, length and head circumference growth trend over time (see Slow weight gain)

 Differential diagnosis

-• Candida: erythema in skin folds with satellite pustules
+• Candida: erythema in skin folds with satellite spots or pustules

 • Perianal streptococcal cellulitis: localised well-demarcated erythema around the anus with fissuring and macerated skin.
 Can present with itch, painful defecation and/or constipation

-• Viral eg hand foot and mouth, herpes simplex virus, other
+• Viral infection eg hand foot and mouth, herpes simplex virus

 • Eczema